openforis/collect-earth-online-doc/docs/source/project/geodash.rst

 Widget Formatting Hints
 -----------------------

-- Titles cannot contain special characters.
+- alts cannot contain special characters.
 - Image parameters use JSON.
 Quotes used for image parameters in widgets should be vertical (not “”).
 There should be no spaces in the image parameters.
 - Lists can be formatted either as ``"1,2,3"`` or as ``[1,2,3]`` for numbers and ``"B3,B2,B1"`` or ``["B3","B2","B1"]`` for bands.
 - When displaying three bands (e.g. B3, B2, B1 in RGB), Google Earth Engine and therefore the Geo-Dash can use either one or three values for min and max.